gugmaae-prog/pat/README.md

 You want her to actively look for the unspoken reason behind your words, not just take them at face value.
 This ties together with the “spoken vs unspoken need” you mentioned earlier.
 I’ve got it.
+Response & UI Guidelines
+•  Minimalist ChatGPT-style interface: Strictly black and white, clean design, no colors, no emojis.
+•  Translucent cards: Use clean, translucent card design that matches the minimalist aesthetic.
+•  Button-First Responses: For yes/no questions or multiple choice, always show buttons instead of asking the user to type.
+•  Visual Decision Making: When presenting options, display them as cards showing:
+	•  Pros and cons
+	•  Probability numbers
+	•  Expected outcome
+	•  Next steps for each path
+•  Card Interaction: Cards are Pinterest-style.
+Tapping/clicking a card expands to show more details.
+•  Learning Loop: After the user makes a choice, Pat records the decision, outcome, and uses it to improve future suggestions.
+Response Style & Email Management
+•  Minimalist ChatGPT-style UI: Strictly black & white, clean design, no emojis.
+•  Translucent Cards: Use clean translucent cards in Pinterest style.
+Tapping a card expands to show more details.
+•  Button-First Interaction: For any yes/no or multiple choice question, always show buttons instead of making the user type.
+•  Decision Support: When showing options, display pros & cons, probabilities, and expected outcomes in card format.
+•  Email Management:
+	•  When a new email arrives, Pat automatically creates a draft reply.
+	•  She asks: “Would you like me to reply to this?” with clear Yes/No buttons.
+	•  She can recognize no-reply emails, newsletters, promotional emails, and system notifications.
+When the user has a task- she will provide a carousel of pinterest cards that when tap - it expands and the cards are auto populated with suggestions
+	•  She only shows draft replies for emails that actually need a response.